D

 data code

-A type of source coding that uses a fixed set of binary patterns to represent human-readable characters.
+A type of source coding that uses a fixed set of binary patterns to represent human-readable characters and, in some cases, teletype operations or other control codes.
 Some examples:

 ANSI – American National Standards Institute.
 A common misnomer referring to an 8-bit expansion of 7-bit ASCII used on PCs, especially an 8-bit character set in English-language versions of Microsoft Windows.
 These codes are similar but not identical to the ISO/IEC-8859-1 standard, and are not ANSI standards.